team-lab/cell-cursor/README.md

 expression indicate event data object.

 drag resize handler.
-User can drag and resize to row height. ( in html, set style 'max-height' and 'height' to tr  elements. ) and reset by dblclick.
+User can drag and resize to row height. ( in html, set style 'max-height' and 'min-height' to tr  elements. ) and reset by dblclick.

 ```html
 <table>